 It’s obvious that burnout is undesirable for any healthcare professional—it can take a serious toll on their physical, emotional, and mental health.
 But its effects reach far beyond the individual level and can directly impact colleagues and patients.
 Burnout can lead to reduced focus, effort, empathy, and bedside manner, which in turn, “could foster misdiagnoses and other medical errors and suboptimal care.”
 The adverse effect on care delivery underscores the importance of taking measures to prevent burnout in addition to responding to it.

 Clearly, technology can’t fix everything, and EHRs have yet to fulfill their promise of making clinicians’ lives easier.
 There’s no silver bullet, no matter how shiny the software seems.
 But there are ways technology can enhance clinical workflows and give valuable time back to physicians and nurses.
-As Dr. Rasu Shrestha, chief innovation officer at University of Pittsburgh Medical Center, recently said: "It's not just technology for the sake of technology.”
+As Dr. Rasu Shrestha, chief innovation officer at University of Pittsburgh Medical Center, said: “It’s not just technology for the sake of technology.”
 Here’s how technology can be part of the solution:

-1. Connect Care Teams
+1. Connect care teams

 Technology can help eliminate the silos of information within a hospital by supporting centralized sources of information that are accessible by all and are updated in real time.
 For example, an enterprise-wide directory that can reference up-to-date contact information and on-call schedules for everyone in the hospital makes it much easier to find the right person, even if you don’t know their name.
 With a communication platform like Spok Care Connect, an admitting physician can easily look up and connect with the ED physician for a patient admit, even if they don’t know the ED physician’s name.
 They can also close the loop by viewing the status of the message delivery to ensure it was read—message accountability helps close potential holes in the Swiss cheese model of patient safety errors.

-2. Save Steps
+2. Save steps

 All of the little manual steps in a workflow can add up to a lot of time.
 Reporting critical results of tests and diagnostic procedures on a timely basis is a Joint Commission National Patient Safety Goal.
 Yet the most common problem with critical test results is that the patient didn’t receive the test results, and the second-most common problem is that the clinician didn’t receive the test results.
 With over 400 million medical imaging procedures and 13 billion lab tests performed annually in the U.S., that’s a lot of missed results.
-Communication failures and delays are commonplace in this workflow because it tends to be manual at most hospitals: The physician orders an X-ray, the results come back critical, and then the radiologist and the physician (and sometimes the nurse) play phone tag until they can discuss the results—delaying treatment for the patient and frustrating the clinicians.
-Critical test results management software can automate this process so when the results come back critical, the information is immediately sent to the ordering physician’s mobile device.
-From there, the physician can view the results in the mobile PACS viewer, and their acknowledgement of the results is noted in the patient record.
+Communication failures and delays are commonplace in this workflow because the process tends to be manual at most hospitals: The physician orders an X-ray, the results come back critical, and then the radiologist and the physician (and sometimes the nurse) play phone tag until they can discuss the results—delaying treatment for the patient and frustrating the clinicians.
+Clinical communication software can automate this process so when the results come back critical, the information is immediately sent to the ordering physician’s mobile device.
+From there, the physician can view the results in the mobile PACS viewer, and their acknowledgment of the results is noted in the patient record.

-3. Gain Focus
+3. Gain focus

-4. Delegate Non-clinical Tasks
+4. Delegate non-clinical tasks

-5. Give Time Back to the Bedside
+5. Give time back to the bedside

 As previously mentioned, one of the biggest contributors to burnout is clerical work and other items that detract from the face-to-face time with the patient.
 Technology can help allocate more time at the bedside by delivering actionable information—information that has clinical context—and facilitating care team conversations.
 For example, a patient alert can provide clinical context from the hospital’s admission, discharge, and transfer (ADT) system so the caregiver doesn’t need to stop and look up additional information and can treat the patient more quickly.
 Secure messaging technology also helps all members of the care team connect about the patient’s treatment, so decisions can be made more quickly.
 For example, if a nurse has concerns about her patient’s sudden change in status, she can quickly and easily contact the right team member to discuss what she’s seeing.
 She doesn’t have to leave the bedside and waste valuable time searching for the right contact information to start this conversation and get help for her patient right away.

 In addition to technology, process and culture are key to helping reduce and prevent burnout.
 We highly encourage hospitals to take steps to make sure physicians and nurses are at the table for technology decisions that impact their workflows and patient care.
 This not only includes evaluating new tools, but also making changes to existing ones.
-Determine what challenge you are trying to solve, then work with your clinicians to find out if the technology change, and the supporting process change, have the right components to solve the challenge and truly affect that change.
+Determine what challenge you’re trying to solve, then work with your clinicians to find out if the technology change, and the supporting process change, have the right components to solve the challenge and truly affect that change.
 If it doesn’t, it’s just adding to the clinicians’ workload and is unlikely to have a positive impact on patient care.